 OTC birth control pills would also be more convenient, eliminating the need for a woman to make a doctor’s appointment, take time off work, and rearrange her schedule.Read More

-Getting birth control by prescription has several associated costs that would be eliminated with OTC status, including co-pays for doctor’s visits and time taken off work to go to the doctor, childcare, and other related costs.
+Getting birth control by prescription has several associated costs that would be eliminated with OTC status, including co-pays for doctor’s visits, time taken off work to go to the doctor, childcare, and other related costs.

 Uninsured women may also save money by eliminating the insurance companies as middle-man.
 Uninsured women, about 11% of US women ages 19 to 64, paid $370 on average for a year’s worth of Pills (about $30.83 per month), which was 68% of their total healthcare spending for the year, and about 51 hours of work for someone making the federal minimum wage of $7.25 an hour.
 Those numbers don’t include what an uninsured woman pays for the doctor’s visit and associated costs (time off work, childcare, etc), which could also be saved by popping into a pharmacy on her regular errands.
 Read More

 Making birth control pills OTC means they would no longer be covered by insurance and women would have to pay for them on their own.
 With the Obamacare birth control mandate, insured women, who account for 89% of American women, can access free birth control.
-The National Women’s Law Center estimates that 62.8 million women have birth control coverage with no out-of-pocket cost.
+The National Women’s Law Center estimated that 64.2 million women had birth control coverage with no out-of-pocket cost.
+Read More

 OTC status for birth control pills could result in more unwanted pregnancies.

 The birth control pill is not the most effective form of birth control.
 Among birth control methods, the Pill ranks seventh in effectiveness.
 Typical use of the Pill results in nine unintended pregnancies out of 100 women after one year of use and increases steadily to 61 unintended pregnancies out of 100 after ten years of typical use.